basho-labs/little_riak_book/en/04-operators.md

 ]},
 ```

-With the Multi backend, you can even choose different different backends
+With the Multi backend, you can even choose different backends
 for different buckets.
 This can make sense, as one bucket may hold
 user information that you wish to index (use eleveldb), while another
 bucket holds volatile session information that you may prefer to simply